gmargriff/Aion-Lightning-4.9-docker/README.md

 The database for this server is prepopulated with data from `sql` folder on the first time you run it.
 You can make changes to the database by accessing `http://localhost:8080` from any browser you like.

-### Server logs

-When your server starts, you'll find a new folder named `logs` in the root folder of our project.
-Inside this folder you'll find logs for the three servers that are currently running.
-This may help you figure out any problem you may find during runtime.

 ### Server configuration

+In the `.env` file you'll find lots of parameters to change your server, but not all supported parameters have been migrated to the `.env` file.

-During runtime, you might want to change a few settings from your server.
-To do that, navigate to the folder of the server you're trying to change, open config folder and make any changes you want.
+So, while playing with your files, you might want to change a few settings from your server.
+To do that, navigate to the folder of the server you're trying to change, open settings folder and make any changes you want.
 Then, restart your server container.

 #### Example:

 Let's say I want to change my server experience rate to 10x.
-For that, I'll open the file in `AL-Game/config/main/rates.properties` in any text editor and change the line `gameserver.rate.regular.xp = 1` to `gameserver.rate.regular.xp = 10`.
+For that, I can change the parameter `XP_RATE` in `.env` file from 1 to 10.

 Now, all I have to do is run `docker compose restart aion49-server` to restart my server container, or `docker compose restart` if I want to restart all containers at once.